The-Politico/chartwerk-editor/docs/api/scripts.md

 # chartwerk.scripts

 Chartwerk scripts are the custom code that underlies every template in Chartwerk.
-They are completely customizable JS/CSS/HTML and dependency files.
+They are completely customizable JS/CSS/HTML scripts and dependency files.

 - [scripts.draw](#scripts-draw)
 - [scripts.helper](#scripts-helper)